 The FreeStyle Libre provides freedom from taking frequent blood samples throughout the day via finger sticks.

-However, this blood glucose monitor may not be right for all users.
+This blood glucose monitor may not be right for all users.
 Given that there are concerns with the accuracy, your doctor may recommend a traditional blood glucose monitor if your condition causes frequent glucose spikes or crashes.

 You may also consider having a backup monitor with traditional blood testing in case you experience symptoms of hypoglycemia that the FreeStyle Libre isn’t showing.

-The monitor is also covered by Medicare, though you may still experience some out-of-pocket costs for your diabetes care.
+The monitor is also covered by Medicare, though you may still experience out-of-pocket costs for your diabetes care.

 Other technologies are also expected in the future, such as a laser technique known as Raman spectroscopy.

-Depending on your diabetes treatment plan and current health, your doctor may recommend a traditional blood-calibrating CGM that requires finger sticks.
+Depending on your diabetes treatment plan and health, your doctor may recommend a traditional blood-calibrating CGM that requires finger sticks.

-You can check your glucose levels at any time, but you should do so at least every 8 hours.
+You can check your glucose levels any time, but you should do so at least every 8 hours.
 You can do this by waving the monitor in front of your sensor.